ArjunGandotra/MajorProject/README.md

 # MajorProject

-test.py contains my initial testing code using Machine Learning.
+test.ipynb contains my initial testing code using Machine Learning.

-Later, I will develop a Deep Learning code using RNN.
+Later, I will develop a Deep Learning code using RNN and keras.